-My research explores the social, cultural and political aspects of health care and healthcare improvement.
-My work is ethnographic, exploring healthcare organisation, knowledge and governance.
+My research is on the social, cultural and political aspects of health care and healthcare improvement.
+My work is ethnographic, exploring healthcare organisation, knowledge, and governance.

-After an undergraduate degree in anthropology at the University of Queensland I worked as a research assistant in the Department of Nursing at the University of Technology, Sydney.
-I moved to the UK in 1997 and worked for eight years at the British Medical Association on a longitudinal study of doctors' careers.
-I studied for a masters in health services/systems research from the London School of Hygiene and Tropical Medicine and the London School of Economics and Political Science.
+I studied anthropology at the University of Queensland and then joined the Department of Nursing at the University of Technology, Sydney, as a research assistant.
+In 1997 I moved to London and worked in the health policy and economic research unit at the British Medical Association on a ten-year longitudinal study of doctors' careers.
+During this time I also completed a masters degree in health services/systems research from the London School of Hygiene and Tropical Medicine and the London School of Economics and Political Science.
 My dissertation, on how early career doctors understood and organised their work, was published in Sociology of Health and Illness.

-I am a member of the British Sociological Association, the editorial board of Sociology of Health and Illness, and the Health Policy and Politics Network.
-I am an executive member of the Society for Studies in Organizing Healthcare.
+I am a member of the British Sociological Association and the Health Policy and Politics Network and an executive member of the Society for Studies in Organising Healthcare.

 I am interested in social science approaches to healthcare policy and governance, organisation, professional communities, and care practices.
 I am currently studying the role of clinical leaders in healthcare governance.